itaysk/agentfile/docs/reference/reference.md

 ### Prompt

-Use `spec.prompt` to give the agent its one-shot task.
+In one-shot mode, use `spec.prompt` to specfy the agent's task.
+This is the one and only prompt in one-shot mode.
+A one-shot run must receive a prompt from `spec.prompt` or a runtime prompt override.
 Prompt content is supplied with a [source object](#sources).
 The prompt can be overridden for a single agent run using the `--prompt` flag.